Skip to Content

 These pumpkin muffins use canned pumpkin puree which give them plenty of pumpkin flavor.
 But if you have fresh pumpkin puree, that is even better!
 Do not use pumpkin pie filling.
 That is something else entirely.
 Make sure the can says 100% pure pumpkin puree.

 Because these come together so quickly, you don't even need a mixer.
-For this recipe you will need–
+For this recipe, you will need–

 It only takes 5 minutes to whip these tender muffins up.
 Basically, mix the dry ingredients in a large bowl with the wet ingredients.
 Most recipes use vegetable oil, but we want them to have more of a bakery-style taste so we are swapping that out and using melted butter instead.